Shoreline Enhancement and Restoration

 sand, erosion is likely to follow.
 Though there are no viable permanent solutions

 to coastal erosion, the restoration and maintenance of coastal areas through beach

 restoration engineered structures, and inlet

 sand transfer provides for continued shore protection, recreation, and

 natural habitat.
 With continued intergovernmental cooperation and support, the

 Shoreline Protection Program will continue to provide a stable strategy for

 Below are links to a few of Shoreline's past and current projects.
 Check back often as we update and add information about our other countywide projects.

-- Read the latest edition of Environmental Times, Spring 2013 [PDF]
+- Read the latest edition of Environmental Times, Fall 2013 [PDF]

-- Stay up to date with the Department's Monthly Status Reports.
+- Stay up to date on our projects with the Department's Monthly Status Reports.
+[LINK]